-Analysis Statement: As noted in the metric section above, our participation count data show that we are engaging Educational Partners well beyond our desired outcomes.
+Analysis Statement: As noted in the metric section above, our participation count data show that we are engaging educational partners well beyond our desired outcomes.
 We had a baseline parent participation count of 1900 and ended year 3 with 2099 participants.
 Attendance at our PAC and ELAC also exceeded our baseline and desired outcomes.
-We more than quadrupled attendance from baseline to year 3, with 291 Educational Partners in attendance.
+We more than quadrupled attendance from baseline to year 3, with 291 educational partners in attendance.
 This is a result of our Community Liaison's outreach efforts.
 Because of the feedback from parents and students, we will continue this action into the new three-year cycle.

-Action 4.2: Translation and Outreach Services
+Action 4.2: Translation and outreach services

-Effectiveness of Action: 3 - Effective Metric: PAC/ELAC Participation
+Metric: PAC/ELAC Participation

 Analysis Statement: As noted in the metric section above, our PAC/ELAC participation is at its highest level since baseline.
-Educational Partners are attending and participating in conversations around programmatic issues.
+Educational partners are attending and participating in conversations around programmatic issues.
 Important information shared at PAC and ELAC events are live translated for all participants.
 Documents that are sent home are also translated to the student's home language.
-This has increased engagement with Educational Partners.
+This has increased engagement with parents.
 Because of the positive feedback from teachers, we will continue this action into the new three-year cycle.

-Action 4.3: Educational Partner Engagement
+Action 4.3: Educational partner engagement